fededim/PublishedMaterial/README.md

 # PublishedMaterial
-A collection of all published material
+A collection of all published material, IT certificates and reference letters